 Our Business Principles encourage us to contribute to debates on policy issues that affect our business, our employees or the local communities where we operate.

 Government policy needs to acknowledge both environmental objectives and economic growth, encouraging a range of solutions that include both cleaner hydrocarbons and renewables.
-Meaningful government-led carbon pricing mechanisms are also needed , along with carbon capture and storage, if society is to achieve its climate goals.
+Meaningful government-led carbon pricing mechanisms are also needed , along with carbon capture and storage, and nature based solutions if society is to achieve its climate goals.

 We share our knowledge, experience and understanding of the energy system with policymakers.
-We have, for example, presented our “Shell Energy Scenarios to 2050” to governments and international institutions to help them understand the challenges, trade-offs and urgency involved in building a new energy future.
+We have, for example, presented our Sky Scenario, a technically possible, but challenging pathway for society to achieve the goals of the Paris Agreement, to governments and international institutions to help them understand the challenges, trade-offs and urgency involved in building a new energy future.

 We are also working with companies, governments and non-governmental organisations to create support for ensuring clear and effective policy.